1985–86 Syracuse Orangemen basketball team

 The 1985–86 Syracuse Orangemen basketball team represented Syracuse University during the 1985–86 men's college basketball season.
-The Head coach was Jim Boeheim, serving for his 10th year.
+The head coach was Jim Boeheim, serving for his 10th year.
 The team played home games at the Carrier Dome in Syracuse, New York.
-The team finished with a 26–6 (14–2) record while making it to the second round of the NCAA tournament.
+The team finished with a 26–6 (14–2) record and received at an large bid to the 1986 NCAA tournament.
+As the #2 seed in the East Region Syracuse began with an easy win over Brown 101–52.
+But in the second round they were upset by the David Robinson led Navy 97–85.